artainmo/web-development/back-front-end/javascript/README.md

 Objects can also be created which are considered as one variable but contains multiple variables, they work like python dictionnaries.<br>
 Object.freeze(objectname) can be used to make the variables inside the object constant.<br>
-Classes contain variables and methods a constructor also exist that is called at construction and can take parameter values.<br>
+Classes contain variables and methods.
+A constructor also exist that is called at construction and can take parameter values.<br>
 With extend keyword classes, heritage from another class is possible, to call the parent class contructor use super().

 Spread operator consist of ...variable as keyword, it allows to extract the inside of string/array/object.<br>